 New week.
 New month.

-It’s the first Monday in June, and that means it’s time for me to . . .
+It’s the first Monday in November.
+That means it’s time for me to . . .

 Start Your Engines!